Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

   - preemptive, a new task preempts the current one if it has a shorter period
   - actually exploited in industrial solutions
   - stable in case of transient system problems
-- earliest deadline first EDF
+- earliest deadline first (EDF)
   - dynamic priority assignement --> according to the absolute deadline, i.e. the more a deadline is close, the more the task has priority
-  - preemptive, if a task with earlier deadline is activated it prevents the current one
+  - preemptive, if a task with earlier deadline is activated it preempts the current one
   - agnostic w.r.t. to periodicity
   - EDF is optimal for single core processors
   - higher overhead w.r.t. rate monotonic due to dynamic priority but less context switch